Find your spot

 Exploring shingle-walled alleyways, immersing yourself in an even more atmospheric atmosphere.

-Along the tranquil ascent, you'll encounter a picturesque scene of homes adorned with tiled roofs and remnants of centuries-old inns dating back 300 years to the Chinese era.
+Along the tranquil ascent, you'll encounter a picturesque scene of homes adorned with tiled roofs and remnants of centuries-old inns dating back 300 years to the Edo period.
 Charming tiled-roofed houses and inns from the Edo period have flanked these paths, offering a nostalgic journey back to the vibrant atmosphere of that bygone era.

 Iconic symmetry: Taimadera temple's twin towers grace the hillside.